day8/re-frame/docs/Interceptors.md

   (assoc db :flag true))     ;; returns a new db
 ```

-And here is a function which turns a given handler into an interceptor:
+And here is a function which turns a `-db` handler into an interceptor:
 ```clj
 (defn db-handler->interceptor
   [db-handler-fn]